XKaguya/ChatPlugin/README.md

 Usage:

 Step 1.
 Press ~
-Step 2. input command .say and content
+Step 2. input command .say and content and send to who

+Examples:

+.say Hello 1
+Send Hello to every player that is your side.

+.say Hello 2
+Send Hello to every human player.

+.say Hello 3
+Send Hello to every player.

 Step 3.
 Press Enter

 And you'll see message.